 - 1. Identify and explain, clearly and in detail, any differences in the LEA(s) initially identified as intervention recipients, with those LEA(s) that actually received the intervention.
-If there are no differences in selected partners throughout the SBHIP, indicate N/A. (250 words or less per LEA) - 2.
-Identify, clearly and in detail, the characteristics of the student population that were impacted by the selected intervention for each selected LEA.
+If no differences in selected partners throughout the SBHIP, indicate N/A. (250 words or less per LEA) - Identify, clearly and in detail, the characteristics of the student population that were impacted by the selected intervention for each selected LEA.
 (250 words or less per LEA) - 3.
 Identify, clearly and in detail, how this intervention increased access to prevention, early intervention and other behavioral health services on or near school campuses or by a school-affiliated behavioral health provider within each selected LEA.
 (250 words or less per LEA) - 4.
 Explain, clearly and in detail, how this intervention helped serve the behavioral health needs of students that are Medi-Cal beneficiaries in each selected LEA.
-(250 words or less per LEA) - 5.
-Describe, clearly and in detail, the SBHIP project design components and tasks that were the most challenging to implement within each selected LEA(s).
-(250 words or less per LEA) - 6.
+(250 words or less per LEA)

+- 5. Describe, clearly and in detail, the SBHIP project design components and tasks that were the most challenging to implement within each selected LEA(s).
+(250 words or less per LEA). - 6.
 Describe, clearly and in detail, the SBHIP project design components and tasks that were the least challenging to implement within each selected LEA(s).
-(250 words or less per LEA) - 7.
-Explain, clearly and in detail, whether the intervention implementation activities and tasks aligned with projected SBHIP timeline goals.
+(250 words or less per LEA). - 7.
+Explain, clearly and in detail, whether the intervention implementation activities and tasks aligned with projected SBHIP timeline goals?
 If not, describe what specific factors impacted adherence to the initial SBHIP timeline proposed.
-(250 words or less per LEA) - 8.
+(250 words or less/LEA) - 8.
 Describe, clearly and in detail, whether the SBHIP allocation was sufficient to successfully implement the selected intervention within each selected LEA.
 (250 words or less per LEA) - 9.
-Identify other funding sources that were used to supplement the intervention, as applicable (e.g., MHSSA grants, community grants, Medi-Cal).
+Describe, clearly and in detail, any unexpected outcomes (positive or negative) of the SBHIP intervention in each selected LEA(s) (This response may include, but is not limited to, intervention impact on students).
 (250 words or less per LEA) - 10.
-Describe, clearly and in detail, any unexpected outcomes (positive or negative) of the SBHIP intervention in each selected LEA(s) (This response may include, but is not limited to, intervention impact on students).
-(250 words or less per LEA)

-- 11. Describe, clearly and in detail, any specific aspects of the SBHIP intervention that will or should be refined/adjusted for future use in order to best serve student behavioral health needs in each selected LEA.
-(250 words or less per LEA) - 12.
+Describe, clearly and in detail, any specific aspects of the SBHIP intervention that will or should be refined/adjusted for future use in order to best serve student behavioral health needs in each selected LEA.
+(250 words or less per LEA) - 11.
 Identify, clearly and in detail, any additional successes achieved as a result of the SBHIP intervention.
 (This response may include, but is not limited to, intervention impact on students).
-(250 words or less) - 13.
+(250 words or less) - 12.
 Identify, clearly and in detail, if there are any efforts to expand the selected intervention to different geographical areas, additional LEA(s) and/or targeted student populations.
 Why or why not?
-(250 words or less) - 14.
+(250 words or less) - 13.
 Describe, clearly and in detail, whether the intervention will be sustained post SBHIP project completion in each selected LEA.
 Why or why not?
-(250 words or less per LEA) - 15.
-If the intervention will be sustained post-SBHIP, please describe how the intervention will be monitored and enhanced overtime to ensure ongoing effectiveness.
-(250 words or less per LEA) 12 - 16.
-If the intervention will be sustained post-SBHIP, please describe how the Children and Youth Behavioral Health initiative (CYBHI) fee schedule will be utilized to support sustainability.
-(250 words or less per LEA) - 17.
-Describe, clearly and in detail, how SBHIP helped MCPs prepare for the requirements outlined in the 2024 MCP Contract and All Plan Letter 23-029 surrounding school-based services and LEA Memorandum of Understanding (MOU) relationships.
-(250 words or less per LEA) 12 - 18.
+(250 words or less per LEA) - 14.
 Overall, would this intervention be described as a success in each selected LEA?
 Describe, clearly and in detail, why or why not?
-(250 words or less per LEA) - 19.
+(250 words or less per LEA) - 15.
 Submit all MOUs associated with this SBHIP intervention as an attachment.
-Please use the following naming convention for the MOU attachments: - [Medi-Cal MCP Name][County][MOU#]-[Total#] Examples: - o BlueCrossBlueShieldLosAngelesMOU1-4.pdf - o BlueCrossBlueShieldLosAngelesMOU2-4.pdf
+Please use the following naming convention for the MOU attachments: - [Medi-Cal MCP Name][County][MOU#]-[total#] Examples: - BlueCrossBlueShieldLosAngelesMOU1-4.pdf - BlueCrossBlueShieldLosAngelesMOU2-4.pdf

+Section 9

-Section 10: SBHIP Deliverables Scoring and Evaluation Criteria
+SBHIP Deliverables Scoring and Evaluation Criteria